MS&AD Insurance Group (OTCMKTS:MSADY) Releases FY 2022 Earnings Guidance

-MS&AD Insurance Group (OTCMKTS:MSADY) updated its FY 2022 earnings guidance on Friday.
-The company provided earnings per share guidance of $3.760-$3.760 for the period.
+MS&AD Insurance Group (OTCMKTS:MSADY) issued an update on its FY 2022 earnings guidance on Friday morning.
+The company provided earnings per share (EPS) guidance of $3.760-$3.760 for the period.
 The company issued revenue guidance of -.

-Separately, Zacks Investment Research raised shares of MS&AD Insurance Group from a sell rating to a hold rating in a research report on Thursday, July 8th.

 About MS&AD Insurance Group